 - To access a table or view, a user or object needs the appropriate SELECT, INSERT, UPDATE, DELETE, or REFERENCES privileges for that table or view.
-SELECT, INSERT, UPDATE, DELETE, and REFERENCES privileges can be assigned as a unit with ALL. - A user or object must have EXECUTE privilege to call a stored procedure in an application. - To grant privileges to a group of users, create a role using CREATE ROLE.
+SELECT, INSERT, UPDATE, DELETE, and REFERENCES privileges can be assigned as a unit with ALL. - A user or object must have EXECUTE privilege to call a stored procedure in an application. - For more information about the GRANT ENCRYPT ON ENCRYPTION and GRANT DECRYPT permissions, see Chapter 13, "Encrypting Your Data" in the Data Definition Guide. - To grant privileges to a group of users, create a role using CREATE ROLE.
 Then use GRANT privilege TO rolename to assign the desired privileges to that role and use GRANT rolename TO user to assign that role to users.
 Users can be added or removed from a role on a case-by-case basis using GRANT and REVOKE.
 A user must specify the role at connection time to actually have those privileges.
 See "ANSI SQL 3 roles" in the Operations Guide for more information about invoking a role when connecting to a database. - On UNIX systems, privileges can be granted to groups listed in /etc/groups and to any UNIX user listed in /etc/passwd on both the client and server, as well as to individual users and to roles. - To allow another user to reference a columns from a foreign key, grant REFERENCES privileges on the primary key table or on the table's primary key columns to the owner of the foreign key table.
-You must also grant REFERENCES or SELECT privileges on the primary key table to any user who needs to write to the foreign key table. - Tip Make it easy: if read security is not an issue, GRANT REFERENCES on the primary key table to PUBLIC. - If you grant the REFERENCES privilege, it must, at a minimum, be granted to all columns of the primary key.
-When REFERENCES is granted to the entire table, columns that are not part of the primary key are not affected in any way. - When a user defines a foreign key constraint on a table owned by someone else, InterBase checks that the user has REFERENCES privileges on the referenced table. - The privilege is used at runtime to verify that a value entered in a foreign key field is contained in the primary key table. - You can grant REFERENCES privileges to roles. - To give users permission to grant privileges to other users, provide a userlist that includes the WITH GRANT OPTION.
+You must also grant REFERENCES or SELECT privileges on the primary key table to any user who needs to write to the foreign key table.

+Make it easy: if read security is not an issue, GRANT REFERENCES on the primary key table Tip to PUBLIC.

+- If you grant the REFERENCES privilege, it must, at a minimum, be granted to all columns of the primary key.
+When REFERENCES is granted to the entire table, columns that are not part of the primary key are not affected in any way. - When a user defines a foreign key constraint on a table owned by someone else, InterBase checks that the user has REFERENCES privileges on the referenced table.

+- The privilege is used at runtime to verify that a value entered in a foreign key field is contained in the primary key table. - You can grant REFERENCES privileges to roles. - To give users permission to grant privileges to other users, provide a userlist that includes the WITH GRANT OPTION.
 Users can grant to others only the privileges that they themselves possess. - To grant privileges to all users, specify PUBLIC in place of a list of user names.
 Specifying PUBLIC grants privileges only to users, not to database objects.